-Recently, the Global Goals Yearbook 2020 has been released – a publication in support of the 17 Sustainable Development Goals (SDGs) and the global advancement of corporate sustainability.
+Recently, the Global Goals Yearbook 2020 was released – a publication in support of the 17 Sustainable Development Goals (SDGs) and the global advancement of corporate sustainability.
 The year 2020 not only marks the beginning of the decade of sustainability, it is also the year in which the world has been and continues to be severely challenged by the COVID 19 pandemic and its consequences.
 Therefore, this year's issue also discusses many questions about these additional challenges and clearly shows that, despite the crisis, each of us must make a contribution to promoting sustainability.

-More about the DiBiChain project can be found here.
+Learn more about the DIBICHAIN project here.